Anamalai Tiger Reserve – Information

-The Anamalai Tiger Reserve, located at the intersection of 760 – 770 E longitudes and 100 – 100 N latitudes, is a pristine place created for conservation of striped big cats.
+The Anamalai Tiger Reserve, located in western ghats, is a pristine place created for conservation of striped big cats.
 The reserve spreads over two districts of Tamil Nadu state in South India, namely, Coimbatore and Tiruppur districts.
 It is located on the Anamalai Hills of the Western Ghats.

 The tiger reserve came into being on 27 June 2007.
 This was the day when the Tamil Nadu Environment and Forest Department issued a notification declaring the erstwhile Anamalai Wildlife Sanctuary as Anamalai Tiger Reserve.
 An area of 958.59 sq. km. was allotted to the project.
 The initiative was taken under the Wildlife Protection Act 1972.

 Anamalai Tiger Reserve is also known as the Indira Gandhi Wildlife Sanctuary and National Park.
 The name is commemorative of the former Indian Prime Minister Indira Gandhi’s visit to the park in October 1961.

 At present, the reserve consists of a core area spreading over 958.59 sq. km. and a buffer zone of 521.28 sq. km.